GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 __Introduction:__
 - Introduce the idea, the aim and the benefits of a Sketch Map.
 If you are focusing on EVCA you might use the [EVCA Sketch Map Tool Slides]()
 - Provide access to the needed material.
 - Organize the groups (e.g. create breakout-rooms) and assign the groups with their case.
-The group sizes shouldn´t be too big, so everyone can contribute.
+The group sizes shouldn't be too big, so everyone can contribute.
 For each case assign 2-3 participants the role of facilitators and 4-7 participants the role of community members.

 __Time for group work:__
 - Check-in with the groups if there are questions or problems.